SchaichAlonso/StaticsMapping/README.md

 For licencing reasons, the airport data from xplane cannot be distributed with this package.
 An application called <i>AptDatExtract</i> can be used to extract the information from an xplane installation instead.
 It receives the path to the XPlane global airport definitions file as a command line argument, and generates the airport metadata file to be later processed.
 From the XPlane installation prefix, the default airports definitions are installed in <pre>Resources/default scenery/default apt dat/Earth nav data/apt.dat</pre>.

 ![Unix](https://github.com/xibo/StaticsMapping/raw/master/doc//AptDatExtract-Unix.jpeg)
 In the example setup, XPlane is installed in <i>/compat/linux/XP10</i>, and the path above is appended.
-Care needs to be taken about the space characters.
+Care needs to be taken about the space characters, in the screenshot they are escaped using backslashes.
 TODO windows image

 <i>AptDatExtract</i> can extract metadata only for Airports in XPlane-10.50 format, so older airports might fail to have their metadata extracted despite being present in the XPlane installation.
 No means are provided within the scope of this project to edit the airport metadata.
 Either update the airport on the scenery gateway, or edit <i>Data/airports.json</i> by hand.